fhsinchy/express-mongo-api-boilerplate/README.md

     - [x] Generic Docker practices
     - [ ] Lint your Dockerfile

-If you wish to learn more about this architecture and how you may extend this according to your needs, checkout my blog post on [https://farhan.info](https://farhan.info) and as usual, quality contributions are welcomed.
+If you wish to learn more about this architecture and how you may use or extend this project according to your needs, checkout my blog post on [https://farhan.info](https://farhan.info) and as usual, quality contributions are welcomed.